imneonizer/Using-Video-Imagery-to-Study-Coastal-Change/Readme.md

 ### Dark image

-A “dark” image shows the darkest pixel values throughout the video, useful for tracking sediment plumes, tracking floating debris, and filtering out breaking waves.
+A “dark” image shows the darkest throughout the video

 ````
 python bright_dark.py